bakpakin/Fennel/lua-primer.md

   (print (table.concat t ", "))) prints "a, 2, 3"
 ```

-The `table.sort` function a table in-place, as a side-effect.
+The `table.sort` function sorts a table in-place, as a side-effect.
 It
 takes an optional comparator function which should return true when
 its first argument is less than the second.